HTML Course : Starting the Project – Creating Directories

-- Is there any naming-conventions for naming the folders and files?
+- Are there any naming conventions for naming the folders and files?

 So, these are a few basic questions that arise in the mind of everyone who is creating a project for the first time.

-- If you don’t want to create any folders and keep all of the files, images etc in the root directory and link them properly wherever needed, your project will still work fine.
+- If you don’t want to create any folders and instead keep all the files, images, etc in the root directory and link them properly wherever needed, your project will still work fine.
 But that’s not enough.
-Making separate folders for a separate set of files make things organised and easily understandable for others.
-For example, keeping all of the images in a separate folder with name “image”, keeping all stylesheets in a folder named “CSS” etc.
+Making separate folders for a separate set of files makes things organized and easily understandable for others.
+For example, keeping all the images in a separate folder with the name “image”, keeping all stylesheets in a folder named “CSS” etc.

-- There ain’t any standard convention of doing this.
-Every organisation creates there own set of rules to keep things structured.
+- There is no standard convention of doing this.
+Every organization creates its own set of rules to keep things structured.
 But the basic approach which is followed is to keep separate folders for a separate set of files as explained above.

 Let us now dive into details about the directories that we created for our project:

-- fonts: This folder will contain all of the font files used in the project.
+- fonts: This folder will contain all the font files used in the project.

-- images: This folder will contain all of the images that we will be using the project.
+- images: This folder consists of all the images that we will be used in the project.
 For now, this is empty.